ExploreMapCompareBlogSign in

 Is Village Oaks High a good high school?

 Village Oaks High has a Scope Score of 33 out of 100, placing it in the 25th percentile of California high schools and ranked #1,306 statewide.
 0.8% of students exceeded the state standard on the 2025 CAASPP assessment, which is 14.7 percentage points below the California average of 15.5%.
-The Scope Score weights five dimensions: the exceeded-vs-met split (45%), proficiency (25%), grade-level growth (15%), chronic absenteeism (10%), and suspension rate (5%).
+The Scope Score weights six dimensions for high schools: exceeded standard (43%), met or exceeded (22%), grade 3-to-5 growth (15%), chronic absenteeism (10%), ELPAC English Learner proficiency (5%), and suspension rate (5%).
 Data source: California Department of Education CAASPP 2025, analyzed by SchoolScope.

 What are Village Oaks High's CAASPP test scores?